-A: A nonmember user account gives you free access job ads posted on the AHA’s web site.
-As a nonmember you can purchase publications and other items through the AHA Store.
+A: A nonmember user account gives you free access job ads posted on the AHA Career Center.
+As a nonmember you can purchase publications and other items through Oxford University Press.

 Q: How much does it cost to join AHA?

 A: There are many membership categories at the AHA, please check our Membership page to find the category you fall into.